 Early in 2020, everything changed.
 With pandemic restrictions keeping students at home, monthly print volume declined drastically.
 Coupled with looming equipment lease renewals, there was a clear opportunity to re-evaluate equipment mix, footprint, and operational efficiency.

-CHALLENGE: Affordable Color with Room to Grow
+CHALLENGE: Affordable Colour with Room to Grow

 “We had to look at something that was going to give us a higher speed, and capability to do the volume that was going to come into play five years from now,” Broderick said, without growing headcount—that meant more automation for fewer touches.
-Also topping their list of priorities was finding a way to offer lower-cost standard color to educators and freeing up space in their packed production floor for better access and more finishing devices.
+Also topping their list of priorities was finding a way to offer lower-cost standard colour to educators and freeing up space in their packed production floor for better access and more finishing devices.

 Frisco ISD “Must Have” Objectives